-Unit - in relation to a particular CIBC ETF, a redeemable, transferable unit of a class of that CIBC ETF, issuable in one or more series, which represents an equal, undivided interest in the net assets of that CIBC ETF attributable to the applicable series.
+Unit(s) - in relation to a particular CIBC ETF, a redeemable, transferable unit of a class of that CIBC ETF, issuable in one or more series, which represents an equal, undivided interest in the net assets of that CIBC ETF attributable to the applicable series.
+Common units and Hedged units are referred to as Units.